samubernard/odexp/README.md

 ```

 * __E__ Expressions.
 Expressions are function of the parameters.
 They cannot be modified.
-Expression are declared as Name Expression pairs.
+Expression are declared as name/expression pairs.

 ```
 E c a*a